MeguminDesu/FABCCC/README.md

 Ex. classtype = "Ninja Action" actiontype = "Attack".
   - Displays: "Ninja Action - Attack"
 <br>
+Finally, The background image or hero image.
+to change this, find the "back" variable, (should be a image location within the same file.)
+instead of my default "megumin.jpg", just replace it with your custom image file location, (Make sure your image is within the data folder provided).
 <br>
 Thank you for downloading and testing, any feedback would be appreciated.
 Eve <3